venitahagerty/ccpp-doc/CCPPtechnical/source/Glossary.rst

       The atmospheric model component of the UFS.
 Its fundamental parts are the dynamical core and the physics

+   UFS Weather Model
+      Global meduim-range, weather-prediction model previously known as NEMSfv3gfs or FV3GFS used to create forecasts.

    VLab
       Virtual Laboratory - a service and information technology framework, that enables NOAA employees and their partners to share ideas, collaborate, engage in software